NicBarreira/NicBarreira/README.md

 - 👋 Hello!
 Welcome to my Github profile.
-- 🗣️ My name is NicBarreira and my nickname is "Barreira"!
+- 🗣️ My name is Nicolas Barreira and my nickname is "Barreira"!

 - 👋 Hi, I’m @NicBarreira
 - 👀 I am interested in learning to code professionally